Numit Kappa

-Numit Kappa is an ancient Meitei language mythological epic literary work.
+Numit Kappa (ꯅꯨꯃꯤꯠ ꯀꯥꯞꯄ) is an ancient Meitei language mythological epic literary work.
 The work is believed to be written around or before 33 AD.

 It is written in the form of partial poetry and partial prose.

 The epic work is still considered to be the oldest known epic account in Meitei literature.

 Synopsis

 In the epic, there are two Sun Gods, who brighten the world simultaneously.

 One was to be slain in order to create the night.

 The hero, Khwai Nungjeng Piba was an expert archer, who shot Taothuireng, one of the two Suns in the sky.